mdlayher/consrv/README.md

 `consrv` combines the best of both worlds: an SSH interface running on a Raspberry Pi which can provide serial console access to one or more remote machines, all secured by an SSH channel.
-I (Matt Layher) run `consrv` on two Raspberry Pi 4s using gokrazy.org to act as remote serial console devices for my headless machines.
+I (Matt Layher) run `consrv` on two Raspberry Pi 4s using gokrazy to act as remote serial console servers for my headless machines.

 ```text
 -- Ethernet --> [Raspberry Pi + consrv]